smoeding/puppet-file_capability/README.md

 * `[ 'CAP_DAC_READ_SEARCH=ep', 'CAP_SYS_ADMIN=ep', ]`

 See the [`capabilities(7)`](http://man7.org/linux/man-pages/man7/capabilities.7.html) manpage for details and a description of all available capabilities and the meaning of the operator flags.

+An error is signaled if the capability specification has an illegal format.

 ## Limitations